 In the future, we can also provide the following techniques when a customer requests.

 - Nylon selective laser sintering (SLS)

-We offer test prints for only €50 or €100 per print, depending on size and complexity.
-For this, we will review the design, make a test print and provide you with a short report on the printability and which (e.g. design or orientation) changes are required. we will send the sample to you by post.
+When you are not sure 3D printing is working for you, we offer test prints for only €50 or €100 per print, depending on size and complexity.
+For this, we will review the design, make a test print, send it to you, and provide feedback on the possibilities.

 Applications of medical devices